Starting Over at 55 Part 14

 House Closing On Schedule

-Most of what was in his in-box he simply deleted since it was junk mail and advertisements.
-Meagan had forwarded him some jokes and one astute political cartoon she though her dad would appreciate.
+Most of what was in his inbox he simply deleted since it was junk mail and advertisements.
+Meagan had forwarded him some jokes and one astute political cartoon she thought her dad would appreciate.

-The only item of real consequence was from Frieda, his realtor, reminding him that she’d be handling the closing on the Goldsboro house the next day and pursuant to the limited Power-of-Attorney he’d granted her, she’d act as his agent and take care of everything for him, including dropping the check off at the bank for deposit to his account.
-Jack sent Friedar a brief reply and thank you to let her know he’d gotten the message.
+The only item of real consequence was from Frieda, his realtor.
+She reminded him that she’d be handling the closing on the Goldsboro house the next day and under the limited Power-of-Attorney he’d granted her; she’d act as his agent and take care of everything for him.
+Frieda would even drop the check off at the bank for deposit to his account after the closing.
+Jack sent Frieda a brief reply and thanked her, letting her know he’d gotten the message.

 Word From Wanda